cityofaustin/Residential-Permitting/_projects/deck.md

 ---
-title: Getting a Deck Permit in Austin, Texas
+title: 'Getting a Deck Permit in Austin, Texas'
 name: Deck
-excerpt: A simple, enclosed structure that is physically detached from your house, that no one will be living in, and that will be used for storage.
+excerpt: 'A platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging.'
 ---